-Max is the Co-Founder and Director of Planetary Advocates, a nonprofit organization dedicated to solving the ecological crisis through media and education.
-He’s currently a doctoral student in the Philosophy, Cosmology and Consciousness program at the California Institute for Integral Studies, working on his dissertation under the mentorship of Richard Tarnas, on whose book Cosmos and Psyche the movie Changing of the Gods is based.
+Max is the Co-Founder of Cosmogenesis Media Group, a multimedia organization dedicated to addressing some of the most pressing social and ecological issues of our time.
+He’s currently a doctoral student in the Philosophy, Cosmology and Consciousness program at the California Institute for Integral Studies, working on his dissertation under the mentorship of Richard Tarnas, on whose book Cosmos and Psyche the series Changing of the Gods is based.

 Editor & Media Strategist

-Theo Badashi is an ecologist and media strategist serving as editor for Changing of the Gods.
-He is the co-writer and host of The Future of Energy film, and co-founder of Planetary Advocates.
+Theo Badashi is an ecologist and media strategist serving as lead editor for Changing of the Gods.
+He is the co-writer and host of The Future of Energy film, and co-founder of Cosmogenesis Media Group.
 A former radio host and community organizer with a background in Integral psychology and philosophy, he brings to this project a life long dedication to justice and a unique evolutionary perspective.

 A doctoral student in the Philosophy, Cosmology and Consciousness program at CIIS, his work is a living extension of the cosmological vision of Teilhard de Chardin, Thomas Berry and Brian Swimme.
 His central focus explores the relationships between technology, ecology, and the evolution of human consciousness and culture.